-Performance of all agency functions is critical to achieving the agency's goals and objectives.
+Performance of all agency functions is critical to achieving the agency's goals and objectives which are directly tied to statutorily mandated duties.
+The agency is not carrying out any function that is not directly related to our reason for being.